wakaztahir/react-staggered-grid/README.md

 Since StaggeredGrid uses translate , it translates items on the page using `position : relative` on the parent Which makes the parent element has zero height when it contains height this is by default true , which means that when the grid items are positioned , It tracks the total height and sets it later

+### repositionOnResize : boolean

+when true , reposition will be run when the window is resized , false by default.

 ## StaggeredGridItem Props